prithviemmanuelmachado/thats-your-opinion.com/README.txt

+This is thats-your-opinion.com

+A final year mini project of
-This is the mini project submited by Prithvi Emmanuel Machado - 1SU18CI012
+	Prithvi Emmanuel Machado
+	1SU18CI012
+	Srinivas University

+This project is a review website on a serverless architecture hosted on AWS.